CPS and IoT Security

 | ANOMALOUS_TELEMETRY | Baseline deviation analysis | Temperature spike indicating hardware manipulation |

-Physical-cyber correlation alerts are always treated as Critical severity because they may indicate a sophisticated attacker with physical access to your infrastructure.
+Physical-cyber correlation alerts are always treated as critical severity because they may indicate a sophisticated attacker with physical access.